obarrilero/sambuca/README.md

         $ deactivate

 ## Testing
-- Tests are implemented with pytest, with integration into the setup.py script :
+- Tests are implemented with pytest, with integration into the setup.py script.
+  The simplest way to run the tests is to call py.test from the project directory :

-        $ python setup.py tests
+        $ py.test

 - The tox framework was tested, as it provides automated testing against multiple Python versions (2 & 3).
 However, tox did not work correctly with the